liferay/liferay-docs/devGuide/en/chapters/09-apis.markdown

 		}
 	}

-Returned user object has only the `firstName` and the `emailAddress` property (and, of course, the `contact` property).
+In this example, the returned user object has only the `firstName` and the `emailAddress` properties (and, of course, the `contact` property).
+You specify *white-list* properties in square brackets (`[...]`) immediately following the name of your variable.

-### Batching calls
+#### Batching calls

-Nesting service calls allows you to invoke multiple service within single HTTP request.
-However, it makes sense only if service calls are related and if returned object can be nested in a reasonable way.
-But if you want to invoke two logically separated calls, there is no much sense to force nesting and un-natural relationships just to gain performances.
+As mentioned previously, nesting service calls allows you to invoke multiple services within a single HTTP request.
+Using a single request for multiple service calls is helpful for gathering related information from the service call results.
+But you can also use a single request to invoke unrelated service calls.
+The Invoker command allows you to *batch* service calls together to improve performance.

-For that reason, you can send batch calls within one Invoker command.
 Again, it's simple, just pass a JSON array of commands:

 	[
 		{/* first command */},
 		{/* second command */}
 	]

-Result will be a JSON array populated with command results.
-Commands are invoked independently, one after the other.
-This way you can invoke multiple JSON Web services through one HTTP request.
+The result is a JSON array populated with results from each of the commands.
+The commands are collectively invoked in a single HTTP request, one after another.

-Well, you've just added some powerful tools to your toolbox by learning how to leverage JSON web services in Liferay.
+Well, you've just added some powerful tools to your toolbox by learning how to leverage JSON Web Services in Liferay.
 Good job!

 Next, let's consider the `ServiceContext` class used by so many Liferay services and how it can be helpful to use in your services.